Functions#

 }

-Unlike Python however, C++ does not currently support keyword (a.k.a parameter names) in argment lists.
+Unlike Python however, C++ does not currently support keyword (a.k.a parameter names) in argument lists.
 The only way to identify which argument is which is by the order they appear in the calling list.

 Summary#